 Captive Agent vs Independent Agent Frequently Asked Questions (FAQs)

 Since agents are the most common way business owners buy insurance, choosing between captive agents versus independent agents is of the utmost importance.
 However, every situation is different, so we took some of the most frequently asked questions and answered them here.
-If you have additional questions, please post them in the comment section below or in our Fit Small Business Forum.

 What’s the difference between an independent agent & a broker?